Cliiive/portfolio/src/content/writeups/hammer_writeup.md

 ---
-title: Minimal RCE Scanner
+title: Hammer
-description: Small PoC scanning HTTP endpoints for simple command injection patterns.
+description: Break authentification with the hammer!
-tags: RCE, Go, HTTP
+tags: JWT, Python, Improper Access Control
 ---

 This is a minimal project exploring request patterns that may trigger command injection in poorly validated endpoints.